James Moody (saxophonist): Awards and honors

-Two months after his death, Moody won the Grammy Award posthumously for Best Jazz Instrumental Album for his album Moody 4B.
+Two months after Moody's death, his album Moody 4B (2010) won the Grammy Award for Best Jazz Instrumental Album.

-The New Jersey Performing Arts Center hosts the James Moody Democracy of Jazz Festival.Tammy La Gorce, "A Week of Jazz and Remembrance", The New York Times, October 5, 2012.
+The New Jersey Performing Arts Center hosts the James Moody Jazz Festival.

 Personal life

-Moody was married three times; the first two ended in divorce.
+Moody was married three times; the first two marriages ended in divorce.
 His third marriage was to the former Linda Petersen McGowan, whom he married in 1989.
-He had a daughter, Michelle Moody Bagdanove, and through Linda, three step-sons, Regan, Danny and Patrick McGowan.
-Moody and his wife resided in San Diego.
+He had a daughter and, through Linda, three stepsons.
+Moody and his wife resided in San Diego, California.

+Moody suffered from alcoholism and accompanying mental-health issues during part of his career.
+In April 1958, with the help of his mother, Moody checked into Overbrook Asylum and was treated until his discharge in September of that year.

 He was an active member of the Baháʼí Faith.
+He investigated and took up the faith after his friend Dizzy Gillespie died.
+For a time, Moody held belief in the ancient astronaut theory detailed in Zecharia Sitchin's book The 12th Planet, sometimes advocating it to listeners at live events.

 In 2005, the Moodys established the Moody Scholarship Fund at the Conservatory of Music at Purchase College-State University of New York (SUNY Purchase).
-Moody was awarded an NEA Jazz Masters Fellowship in 1998 and often participated in educational programming and outreach, including with the International Association for Jazz Education, or IAJE.
+Moody was awarded an NEA Jazz Masters Fellowship in 1998 and often participated in educational programming and outreach, including with the International Association for Jazz Education (IAJE).